dsharlet/ComputerAlgebra/README.md

 Performance
 -----------

-To demonstrate the potential performance advantages of the concept of compiling simulations, the LotkaVolterra demo program uses the compilation features of ComputerAlgebra to compile the Lotka-Volterra predator-prey population model.
+To demonstrate the potential performance advantages of the concept of compiling simulations, the **LotkaVolterra** demo program uses the compilation features of ComputerAlgebra to compile the competitive Lotka-Volterra predator-prey population model.
 The model is a differential equation, solutions are produced using Euler integration.
 For more information about the model, see http://en.wikipedia.org/wiki/Competitive_Lotka%E2%80%93Volterra_equations.

 Several implementations of the simulation are provided:

 * **SimulateNative**: A normal C# implementation.
-This implementation is fully general, it can support any PopulationSystem instance given.
+This implementation is fully general, it can support any `PopulationSystem` instance given.
-* **SimulateNativeHardCoded**: A C# implementation that is hardcoded to the specific PopulationSystem given in Main.
+* **SimulateNativeHardCoded**: A C# implementation that is hardcoded to the specific PopulationSystem defined in `Main`.
 * **SimulateAlgebra**: This implementation is generated at runtime via ComputerAlgebra simplified expressions.
-The meat of this implementation is in the 'DefineSimulate' function, which generates a function for the particular PopulationSystem.
+The meat of this implementation is in the `DefineSimulate` function, which generates a function definition for the given PopulationSystem.
 * **SimulateNativeHardCoded(C++)**: A C++ implementation of the hardcoded simulation.

 On my machine, I get the following timings:

-* **SimulateNative**: 3.9s (15.7x Algebra)
+* **SimulateNative**: 3.9s (**15.7x** SimulateAlgebra)
-* **SimulateNativeHardCoded**: 0.46s (1.85x Algebra)
+* **SimulateNativeHardCoded**: 0.46s (**1.85x** SimulateAlgebra)
 * **SimulateAlgebra**: 0.249s
-* **SimulateNativeHardCoded(C++)**: 0.10s
+* **SimulateNativeHardCoded(C++)**: 0.10s (**0.4x** SimulateAlgebra)

 All simulations should produce identical output, less some subtle differences due to the algebraic manipulations performed by the algebra simulation, which do not necessarily preserve floating point equivalence.